XenoEmblems/Butterfly/README.md

 C. Statements (ratings)
 Please implement all 5 questions (on render server should randomize an order) If the user selects 1 or 2 stars, the extra feedback field appears (view example 1st statement)

+In progress

 D. “Anything to add” is a simple text field

+In progress

 E. Send Button active/inactive

+In progress
 All text fields are not Mandatory ;-)

 F. Reaction on button click (when all stars selected) is simple text - “thank you“(see design)

 Of course this pages needs to be responsive for desktop and mobile devices.
 As well as work for retina screens.

+Once everything is operational I will focus on responsiveness.

 Technical details:
 Create node.js server, that responds with html page based on query param (/?v=5 - Awesome! /?v=4 - Great! /?v=3 - OK, /?v=2 - Mmmmh... /?v=1 - Oops)